khiz-k/pseudo-clones/README.md

 # Clones w/express or springboot backends
-hosted and facilatated by netlify, heroku, firebase, gcp, aws and SQL and NoSQL databases.
+## Hosted and facilatated by netlify, heroku, firebase, gcp, aws and SQL and NoSQL databases.

 My clones for some of the biggest companies in the world.
 Featuring Facebook, Amazon, Netflix, Reddit and more...